gaetangr/P5_OpenFoodFacts/README.md

 # OpenFoodFacts

-Project that request data from the OpenFoodFact API, parse and store into a database for further use.
+Project that request data from the OpenFoodFacts API, parse and store into a database for offline use.
+This project is in CLI also know as command-line interface, it will be available in a web app very soon.

 ## Summary